What's Your Argument Style?

-You don’t.
-You just nod, pick it up and let your anger linger.
+A. You don’t.
+You just nod, pick it up, and let your anger linger.

-You yell: “Are you kidding me?
-How many more things can I possibly take care of?”
+B. You yell: “Are you kidding me?
+How many more things can I possibly take care of?
+You’re so selfish.”

-There are names for these types of responses: passive, aggressive and passive-aggressive.
+There are names for these types of responses: A is passive.
+B is aggressive.
+C is passive-aggressive.
 And although many of us have adopted them, none are particularly productive when you have tension with someone.